Kids always fighting? Research shows it could be a good thing

-And that feeling lasts a few hours until they are awake again and literally screaming at each other over who owns some rubber bouncy ball or pink unicorn slime that was spilled or Lego towers that were ON PURPOSE knocked down.
+That feeling lasts a few hours until they are awake again and literally screaming at each other over who owns some rubber bouncy ball or pink unicorn slime that was spilled or Lego towers that were ON PURPOSE knocked down.

 And such is life with a sibling, no?

 I mean; I remember car trips when I was little, where my mum practically spent the entire journey halfway between the front seat and back seat, trying to keep myself and my 18-month-younger sister apart when we were up in arms over something, be it who looked at the other person funny or something equally death-wish-serious.

 However, much as the constant battles can get on our nerves, there are actually experts arguing there are good reasons to not interfere or refereeing their battles – at least not straight away or every time.

 Yup, it's true – fighting with a sibling can actually be good for kids.
 And here's why:

 In an article in the New York Times, psychology professor at University of Pennsylvania, Adam Grant, argues: "The skill…to have a good argument that doesn’t become personal is critical in life.
 But it’s one that few parents teach to their children.
 We want to give kids a stable home, so we stop siblings from quarrelling and we have our own arguments behind closed doors.
 Yet if kids never get exposed to disagreement, we’ll end up limiting their creativity.”

 Yup, it's true.
 Apparently there are great life skills to be gained from a living room throwdown.
 And also – Grant says we shouldn't feel too guilty about (healthily) hashing things out with our partners within earshot of the children either.
 "Studies show that parental conflict was significantly positively related to later adult levels of creativity.”